graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 [RFC 7231](https://tools.ietf.org/html/rfc7231),
 [RFC 6454](https://tools.ietf.org/html/rfc6454), and other relevant RFCs.

-## Format Compatibility
+## Request Format Compatibility

-Supporting formats not described by this specification, such as XML or Protobuf, may conflict with future versions of this specification, as ongoing development aims to standardize and ensure the security and interoperability of GraphQL over HTTP.
-For this reason, it is recommended to adhere to the officially recognized formats outlined here.
+Supporting formats not described by this specification, such as XML or Protobuf, may have potential conflicts with future versions of this specification as ongoing development aims to standardize and ensure the security and interoperability of GraphQL over HTTP.
+While it is recommended to primarily adhere to the officially recognized formats outlined here, experimentation with other encodings is encouraged to explore their potential benefits.